-- MORENO, ANTONIO: married to Daisy Canfield; born in Madrid, Spain.
+MORENO, ANTONIO: married to Daisy Canfield; born in Madrid, Spain.
 Write him at M-G-M Studio.
 Contract player-director.
 Featured roles in "Careers," "Synthetic Sin," First National.
 Now directing Spanish versions of M-G-M pictures.

-MORAN, \$LOIS: unmarried; born in Pittsburgh, Pa.
+MORAN, LOIS: unmarried; born in Pitts-burgh, Pa.
 Write her at Fox Studio.
 Contract star.
 Stellar role in "True Heaven."
 Now starring in "The Play Called Life."
 Next picture titled "Blondes," all for Fox.

-MORAN, POLLY: unmarried; born in Chicago, III.
+MORAN, POLLY: unmarried; born in Chicago, ill.
 Write her at M-G-M Studio.
 Contract player.
 Polly in "Caught Short."
 Pansy in "Way Out West."
 Now working as featured player in "Remote Control."

-- Contract player.
+Contract player.
 Polly in "Caught Short."
-Pansy in "WayOut West."
+Pansy in "Way Out West."
 Now working as featured player in "Remote Control."

 MULHALL, JACK: married to Evelyn Winana; born in Wappinger's Falls, N. Y. Write him at RKO Studio.
 Contract player.
 Johnny Quinlan in "The Fall Guy."

-MUR, PAUL: married to Bella Finckle, professional; born in Vienna, Austria.
+MUNI, PAUL: married to Bella Finckle, professional; born in Vienna, Austria.
 Write him at Fox Studio.
 Free lance player.
 Featured roles in "The Valiant," and "Seven Faces," for Fox.

-MURRAY, CHARLES: married; born in Irefand.
+MURRAY, CHARLES: married; born in Ireland.
 Write him at First National Studio.
 Now working in "The Cohens and the Kellys in Ireland," Universal.

-MURAY, CHARLES: married; born in Greyn in South Berwick, Maine.
-Write him at First National Studio.
+MURRAY, J. HAROLD: married to a nonprofessional; born in South Berwick, Maine.
+Write him at Fox Studio.
 Contract player.
 Featured roles in "Tonight and You," and "Women Everywhere."
 Now working in "Stolen Thunder."
+All for Fox.

-All or Fox.
-MAGEL, CONRAD: married, to Ruth Helms.
+NAGEL, CONRAD: married, to Ruth Helms.
 Born in Keokuk, Iowa.
+Write him at M-G-M Studio.
+Contract player.
+Costarred in "Dynamite."
+Featured in "The Divorcee," M-G-M. Featured in "Right of Way," for First National.

+NIXON, MARIAN: married to Edward Hillman, non-professional; born in Superior, Wisconsin.
+Write her at Warner Brothers Studio.
+Contract player.
+Muriel in "Courage."
+Leading role in "Adios.'
+Title role of "College Widow."
+Now working in "The Egg Crate Wallop."

-Write him at Garman.
-"The Divorce," M-G-M. Featured roles in "To in Superior, wisconsi.
-Write her at Warner Brothers.
-NOLAN, MARY unmarried; born on farm outside of Louisville, Ky.
+NOLAN, MARY: unmarried; born on farm outside of Louisville, Ky.
 Write her at Universal Studio.
 Contract star.
 Starred in "Young Desire," and "Outside the Law," Universal.
-Now working in "Examistred, in The Marcenders."
-Martender
+Now working in "Ex-Mistress," Warner Brothers.

+NORTON, BARRY: unmarried; born in Buenos Aires.
+Write him at Paramount Studio.
+Contract player.
+Starred in

-- Spanish version of "The Benson Murder
+Spanish version of "The Benson Murder